 Siege mentality results any time a person or a group of people unite around a similar idea and see any action taken in response to that idea as an attack.

-Causes of Siege Mentality:
+Causes of Siege Mentality

 Because it is a sociological and psychological idea that has been studied, there are some theories for common causes of siege mentality.
-Siege mentality can be caused by a wide variety of factors, but some specific instances may drive a simple idea or thought from harmless into siege mentality.
+Siege mentality can be caused by a wide variety of factors, but some specific instances may drive a simple idea or thinking from harmless into a siege mentality.
 These common causes are:

 - Perceived Persecution: A common cause of siege mentality is an action that the group perceives as persecution or maltreatment.
 This often occurs when the outside world takes an action against the group, typically in response to an action that the group has taken, but the group sees this action as mistreatment or persecution.
 An important note here is that there are often instances of real persecution, but siege mentality results when the group views a reasonable action as persecution.

-- Isolation: When a group of people with a similar idea is isolated from the rest of the world, siege mentality will often start to set in.
+- Isolation: When a group of people with a similar idea is isolated from the rest of the world, a siege mentality will often start to set in.
 The more isolated that a group becomes, the more convinced they will become of their ideas and less able to reintegrate back into the larger society.
 This can happen within a community, or it can happen on a larger scale, such as whole countries isolating themselves from others.

-- Shared Experiences: Another thing that can cause siege mentality is shared past experiences among group members that bind them together and further isolate them from the rest of the world and influence how they interact with society.
+- Shared Experiences: Another thing that can cause a siege mentality is shared past experiences among group members that bind them together further isolate them from the rest of the world and influence how they interact with society.

 Some other instances and experiences may cause siege mentality; however, one or more of these factors is often a driving force behind the development of siege mentality.

-The Effects of Siege Mentality:
+The Effects of Siege Mentality

 Now that siege mentality can be recognized and the causes of it have been discussed, it is also important to understand the effects it can have on both a personal and societal level.
 Siege mentality can be damaging in both a personal sense and a societal sense, so it is important to notice the effects early on before they become more drastic.
 The most common effects of siege mentality include:

-- Negative Feelings Toward Others: Those operating from a siege mentality will view the “others” in a negative light.
+Those operating from a siege mentality will view the “others” in a negative light.
 They will often treat those on the outside as less than and begin to believe that they are not as good as the people in the group.
 This can lead to hateful actions toward others.

-- Conformity: Another common effect of siege mentality is conformity of the group.
+Another common effect of siege mentality is conformity of the group.
 The leaders will pressure others in the group to begin to look, act, and think with a certain idea of what they should be.
 This can be disguised as a “unity” rallying cry and may result in cover-ups of disagreements and mobilization toward anyone else outside the group.

-- Panic without Control: Siege mentality needs to control the situation at hand, or at the very least appear to control it from the point of view of the members of the group.
+Siege mentality needs to control the situation at hand, or at the very least appear to control it from the point of view of the members of the group.
 If the people in the group feel that they are losing control, they may become angry and resistant to any additional task.

 Noticing these characteristics within a group will often signal that there is a form of siege mentality happening within the group that needs to be addressed.

 Siege mentality has found its way into many of our groups and daily life.
-Understanding that siege mentality often comes from a place of trauma or reaction to a negative experience can often help us to have compassion toward those that are stuck in a siege mentality.
-Noticing a siege mentality and its potential causes of it may help avoid or move out of a siege mentality mindset, both in a personal and societal sense.
+Understanding that siege mentality often comes from a place of trauma or reaction to a negative experience can often help us to have compassion toward those who are stuck in a siege mentality.
+Noticing a siege mentality and its potential causes it may help avoid or move out of a siege mentality mindset, both in a personal and societal sense.
 Siege mentality can cause many issues to arise, but with the proper identification and care, it can be overcome.